pssgowtham/ImageRecognition/README.md

 # ImageRecognition

-#This ia a Image Recognition file
+#This is a Image Recognition file